 Located about 90 minutes from Seoul, the picturesque Nami Island is famous for its tree-lined avenues and riverside walks.
-It's also the filming location of countless Korean dramas including Winter Sonata.
+It’s also the filming location of countless Korean dramas including Winter Sonata.
 If you visit during April, the cherry blossoms typically come into bloom at the beginning of the month.
 This is the most popular time to visit Nami Island but it is beautiful in all seasons.
-Nami Island is accessible by public transport (Gyeongchun Line subway or ITX-Cheongchun and get off at Gapyeong Station and walk/taxi to Nami Island) a shuttle bus from Seoul - check shuttle bus prices here!
+Nami Island is accessible by public transport (Gyeongchun Line subway or ITX-Cheongchun and get off at Gapyeong Station and walk/taxi to Nami Island) but the easiest way to visit is by taking a tour from Seoul – check prices here!

 Day 5: Gangham and Lotte World

 The Starfield Coex Mall is the perfect place to start Day 5 in Korea with kids!
 It houses an aquarium, a cinema, pop up stalls and events.
-When we visited, J loved the Minions pop-up and the BrickLive Lego exhibition.
+When we visited, J loved the Minions pop-up, the BrickLive Lego exhibition and the Coex Aquarium.

 The Starfield Library, located in the mall, is a book lovers dream.
 Kids will be in awe of the towering shelves, filled to the brim with over 50,000 books.
 If you visit on a Saturday, there is often children’s entertainment provided.